caretdev/iris-light/README.md

 * Containerized development environments
 * Automated CI pipelines

-You can extend the included test scripts or integrate IRIS Light into your own tooling.
+You can extend the included test scripts or integrate IRIS Image Reducer into your own tooling.

 ---